-This brine combines white wine with herbs and spices to add delicious flavor to your Thanksgiving turkey.
+Salty brine with white wine, herbs and spices to add lots of flavor to your Thanksgiving turkey.
 Plan to brine your turkey overnight, for about 12-18 hours total.

 7 quarts water